Format rules

 - Comments between members of a covered list make the rule abstain.
 Inline-comment handling is on the roadmap.

-ttsc format re-runs every enabled rule until the file is stable, so rule order in lint.config.ts doesn’t affect the final result.
+ttsc format re-runs every enabled behavior until the file is stable, so key order in lint.config.ts doesn’t affect the final result.